-Brown tinged glass bottle with rectangular body and cylyindrical neck.
-Some iridescence on exterior.
+Bottle has bulbuos body with narrow neck and mouth.
 Tear bottles are a category of small vessels made of terra-cotta or glass, typically found in tombs.
 Also known as lacrymatories (or lachrymatories), these bottles were fairly common in ancient Greece and Rome and are thought to have served as containers, in which mourners collected their tears for the deceased as a sign of honor and devotion.
 The vessels typically have a bulbous body and a long, thin neck.
 The aesthetics of this particular tear bottle reflects the common characteristics of Islamic glassware, which was highly influenced by the legacy of the Romans and Sasanian artistic traditions in Mesopotamia and Iran.

 Grace H. Dreyfus Collection